erwald/blog/posts/the-astra-zeneca-vaccine-will-save-lives.md

 Let me finish by making some predictions.
 By July 1st 2021,

-⇒ the expert consensus will be that continuing with the AstraZeneca vaccinations would have saved more lives than pausing it, `95%`.
+1. the expert consensus will be that continuing with the AstraZeneca vaccinations would have saved more lives than pausing it ⇒ 95%
-⇒ a majority of the listed countries will have resumed administering the AstraZeneca vaccine, `90%`.
+2. a majority of the listed countries will have resumed administering the AstraZeneca vaccine ⇒ 90%.
-⇒ the FDA will have approved the AstraZeneca vaccine for use in the U.S., `95%`.
+3. the FDA will have approved the AstraZeneca vaccine for use in the U.S. ⇒ 95%
-⇒ at least one elected official from one of the listed countries will have admitted that it was a mistake to suspend vaccinations, `70%`.
+4. at least one elected official from one of the listed countries will have admitted that it was a mistake to suspend vaccinations ⇒ 70%

 This is all so draining.
 I am European.
 I love Europe.
 But this is a frustrating mess.